Subordinating Conjunctions

 Comparison and Contrast

-The subordinating conjunction "as" is used, to introduce a clause as something similar to the independent clause, or something that is expected.
+The subordinating conjunction as introduces a clause showing something similar or expected in relation to the independent clause.

 "Today's classes have been postponed, as we thought they would."